eadf/centerline.rs/README.md

 - [ ] Rayon over each shape group (problem: boostvoronoi diagrams uses std::cell::Cell)
 - [ ] Open file dialogue for fltk_gui
 - [ ] Maybe, maybe make it possible to save result from fltk_gui :)
+- [ ] Make an option to remove inner center-lines of inner shapes.
+I.e. the holes in letters.
+- [ ] Add opengl to fltk_gui so that the 3D aspect of the center-line can be visualized.